lsst-dm/scipi_docs_prototype/templates/template.forTasks.rst

 - This will be a self-contained example of using this task that can be tested by any reader.

 ..
 ToDo:: Making this is a substantial job which requires writing an  actual example and then going through and describing line by line in   the docstrings inside of it what the example is doing.
+This should be inserted into docstrings again near the top of the class definition for the task, after the above content listed in the `Debug` section

 ..
 Since nothing but the procCcd example is currently working in sfp tasks, those aren't very good prototypes currently here.
 We eventually need to figure out how to include these in CI, keep them updated, etc., which is a somewhat open q right now.